-In addition to these working groups, some faculty members hold regular group meetings with their advisees.
-These advisee meetings allow graduate students at different stages of the program to provide feedback and guidance to each other alongside their faculty advisors.
+In addition, some faculty members hold regular group meetings with their advisees.
+These meetings allow graduate students at different stages to give and get feedback and guidance from each other alongside their faculty advisors.
 Graduate students may also form small writing groups, focused on improving writing skills and meeting research goals through peer editing, active encouragement, incremental soft deadlines, and accountability.

 “The CLASS Workshare series offer students a chance to see how scholarship is evaluated and constructively critiqued in the interdisciplinary world of socio-legal studies.
 For graduate students who are interested in becoming involved in the Law and Society scholarly community or publishing in socio-legal journals, this is a great opportunity to get a better sense of intellectual norms and standards in this area.
 I signed up for a Workshare last year, so it forced me to write my first draft of an article drawing from my dissertation research that I'm now readying for publication after getting excellent feedback from a diverse and interdisciplinary group of scholars.” –Anna Reosti (Grad Student)

-“I really appreciate that CDWG provides the opportunity for a deep dive into how people apply the computational methods they use to their substantive work.
+“CDWG provides the opportunity for a deep dive into how people apply the computational methods they use to their substantive work.
 Often, when people doing novel things present their work publicly, you don't have the chance to hear the full details of the implementation.
 In CDWG, we get to see people's code, to hear what's worked well and what has been challenging.” –Connor Gilroy (Grad Student)

 “There are two main things that I really appreciate about his group.
 First, the opportunity to workshop my work in a low-stakes, safe space, where I feel comfortable showing its weaknesses and asking for help.
 Second, learning about my colleagues' research at multiple stages of work, which brings everyone together and creates a sense of collectivity and community.
 This group has helped me reach my goals by giving me specific feedback on my research and ideas at multiple stages of development and training me in how to give constructive feedback, even if it is about a subject that I am not very familiar with.” --María Vignau Loría (Grad Student)